mfenerich/meteoanalytics/README.md

 - I noticed that at least the station `89064R` does not consistently return data within the requested time window.
 Because of this, caching might not work as expected, as it will often result in a "partial hit."
 - In Part 3, the challenge requested a front-end built with **TypeScript**.
 Unfortunately, I realized this requirement a bit too late.
 The front-end delivered is quite rudimentary, but I’m happy with the outcome given the circumstances.
 - I added a Kind cluster to run the project.
 The provided `Makefile` and Kind binary are tailored for macOS.
 I hope this won’t cause any issues.
+- My token for the Meteo Station is stored in a Kubernetes Secret.
+Given the scope of this project, this approach is sufficient and not a major concern.
+Despite we should never version a token.

 ---